 Border Gateway Protocol (BGP) is the postal service of the Internet.
-When someone drops a letter into a mailbox, the postal service processes that piece of mail and chooses a fast, efficient route to deliver that letter to its recipient.
-Similarly, when someone submits data across the Internet, BGP is responsible for looking at all of the available paths that data could travel and picking the best route, which usually means hopping between autonomous systems.
+When someone drops a letter into a mailbox, the Postal Service processes that piece of mail and chooses a fast, efficient route to deliver that letter to its recipient.
+Similarly, when someone submits data via the Internet, BGP is responsible for looking at all of the available paths that data could travel and picking the best route, which usually means hopping between autonomous systems.

-BGP is the protocol that makes the Internet work.
-It does this by enabling data routing on the Internet.
+BGP is the protocol that makes the Internet work by enabling data routing.
 When a user in Singapore loads a website with origin servers in Argentina, BGP is the protocol that enables that communication to happen quickly and efficiently.

-The Internet is a network of networks; it’s broken up into hundreds of thousands of smaller networks known as autonomous systems (AS).
+The Internet is a network of networks.
+It is broken up into hundreds of thousands of smaller networks known as autonomous systems (ASes).
 Each of these networks is essentially a large pool of routers run by a single organization.

-If we continue to think of BGP as the postal service of the Internet, AS’s are like individual post office branches.
+If we continue to think of BGP as the Postal Service of the Internet, ASes are like individual post office branches.
 A town may have hundreds of mailboxes, but the mail in those boxes must go through the local postal branch before being routed to another destination.
-The internal routers within an AS are like mailboxes, they forward their outbound transmissions to the AS, which then uses BGP routing to get these transmissions to their destinations.
+The internal routers within an AS are like mailboxes.
+They forward their outbound transmissions to the AS, which then uses BGP routing to get these transmissions to their destinations.

 The diagram above illustrates a simplified version of BGP.
-In this version there are only 6 autonomous systems on the Internet.
+In this version there are only six ASes on the Internet.
 If AS1 needs to route a packet to AS3, it has two different options:

 Hopping to AS2 and then to AS3: